MontiCore/EmbeddedMontiArc/doc/Contributing.md

 Apart from the project, the scripts should also be sub-divided by platform as can be seen [here](../target/src/windows).

+A computer-assisted integration of new control scripts and of new entries to above conventions is provided by the [**Manager**](GettingStarted.md#managing).

 ## Adding Extensions
 Sometimes, the results of an EmbeddedMontiArc project need to be treated further by EmbeddedMontiArcStudio itself.
 Some manifestations of this would be the display of test